 Read about the canicross adventures of a borrower, Nicola, and her Cocker Spaniel, Dalmatian and Labrador running buddies.

 If you’re not the running type, you could try a bike ride instead but make sure your dog is safe and never use a normal dog lead with a bike!

-Many dogs love to swim, especially Labradors and Springer Spaniels.
-This may be more fitting for the summer months… although your dog probably won’t mind the cold, as long as they are careful around the ice, and get dried and warmed up after their dip.
+Many dogs love to swim, especially some Labradors, Newfies and Springer Spaniels.
+This may be more fitting for the summer months… although some dogs don't mind the cold, as long as they are careful around the ice, and get dried and warmed up after their dip.

 If you’re looking to increase your dog’s daily exercise, playing games with them can be a huge help.
-Interactive games like fetch and tug of war are great calorie-burners for dogs and their owners alike.
+Interactive games like fetch are great calorie-burners for dogs and their owners alike.
 They’re also heaps of fun.